CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - The tag of the latest image is passed to the next phase of the workflow, which updates the production environment with Terraform, which:
   - Shuts down all containers in the production environment that are currently running the service
   - Creates new containers using the new Docker image

+## Infrastructure as Code

+To better manage the production environment, the team has defined the infrastructure components required for each service in Terraform module configuration files.

+This makes updating infrastructure easier:

+- to add, modify or remove a component for a service, the team would modify the Terraform configuration file for the service
+- A request would then be made to Terraform to automatically update the infrastructure with the updated configuration file in the following manner:
+  - deploy component(s) added to the configuration file.
+  - re-deploy any component(s) whose configurations have been modified
+    - eg: the target Docker image of the container
+  - shut down component(s) removed from the configuration file

+Managing infrastructure in a declarative manner using Terraform configuration files also allows the team to keep track of changes made to the infrastructure over time.

 # Design Patterns